waterholeforum/docs/moderation.md

 [User Groups](./groups.md) can be configured to require approval and optionally remove the user from the group after their content is approved.

-## Post Edit Time Limit
+## Edit Time Limit

-Authors can be limited to editing their posts within a time window after creation.
-Configure this in `config/waterhole/forum.php` under `post_edit_time_limit`.
+Authors can be limited to editing their posts and comments within a time window after creation.
+Configure this in `config/waterhole/forum.php` under `edit_time_limit`.
 Moderators can always edit.

 ## Re-verify After Inactive Days